top of page

 Also, don't pressure yourself at this stage if the ideas aren't coming right away; creativity often needs time and space to grow, so if you’re struggling, leave it for a bit and something might pop in your head when you least expect it!

-That genius gag, or perfect one-liner may just pop into your mind when you're in the shower or mowing the lawn...
+That genius gag, or perfect one-liner may just pop into your mind when you're in the shower or walking to the train station.

 Once you have some ideas in mind, it’s time to find your voice as a comedian.
 What makes your jokes unique?
 How will they connect with your audience?
 What type of tone do you want to use?
 Thinking about these questions can help shape the way you write your jokes and deliver them during your set.